[McGill] [Math.Mcgill] [Back]

 Assignment 1

-1. Let $G$ be a group in which every non-identity element has order $2$.
-Show that $G$ is abelian.
-Use this to show that every group of cardinality $4$ is abelian, and classify all such groups up to isomorphism.
+(d) Let $G$ be a group in which every non-identity element has order $2$.
+Use (b) and (c) to show that $G$ is abelian.
+Conclude that every group of cardinality $4$ is abelian, and classify all such groups up to isomorphism.

 2. Let $G$ be a group of cardinality $6$.
 Show that there is a transitive $G$-set of cardinality $3$.
 Use this to classify all the possible groups of cardinality $6$, up to isomorphism.